Samsung/tizen-docs/docs/application/dotnet/guides/app-management/application-preference.md

 To store a variable, you must create a key-value pair.
 Use the following function to create a preference for a specific simple type: `Preference.Set(string key, value)`.

 Before storing or retrieving a variable, check whether it exists using the `Preference.Contains(string key)` function.
-Use the following function to retrieve a stored variable: `Preference.Get<T>()`.
+Use the following function to retrieve a stored variable: `Preference.Get<T>()`:

   ```csharp
   //set/get integer value